frockenstein/flog/content/notes/spolsky-smart.md

 * Career history and personal info.
 Drill into:

-	* **Tech**: if they say the worked on/with something, dig in.
+	* **Tech**: if they say they worked on/with something, dig in.
 Sole person?
 Team member?
 Drill into the tech/lang if at all possible and figure out if they're bluffing.

 	* **Politics**: what's the backstory to some of the work?
 If they "drove" something, dig into that.
 Who's idea?
 Who convinced whom?
 Challenges?